 Glienicker Brücke

-The start of this historical tour is the Glienicker Bridge in Potsdam, which was a major site of the Cold War.
-This is where the famous agent and prisoner exchanges took place.
-Fortunately, the wall that once sealed off West Berlin until 1989 no longer stands, allowing you to cycle leisurely along the Wannsee.
+The start of this historical tour is the Glienicker Bridge in Potsdam, which was the scene of the Cold War for a long time.
+This is where the famous agent and prisoner exchange took place.
+The wall, which hermetically sealed off West Berlin until 1989, is fortunately no longer standing today, so you can cycle relaxed along the Wannsee.

 Highlights of cultural history